The CO2 Laser in the Promotional Sector: An Evolving Technology

 Plastics and Treated Surfaces

-In the field of plastics and surface treatment, the 9.6μm laser proves its technical superiority.
-The improved absorption of the laser beam enables sharper and more precise markings, with superior process control.
-Reducing the risk of thermal damage is particularly valuable when working on heat-sensitive materials.
+In the field of plastics and treated surfaces, the 9.6μm laser demonstrates its technical superiority.
+The improved absorption of the laser beam enables sharper, more precise markings with superior process control.
+Reducing the risk of thermal damage is especially valuable when working on heat-sensitive materials.

 Promozionale_Metallo_Penne-1024x614 The CO2 Laser in the Promotional Sector: An Evolving Technology